← Back to BlogProduct Guides

 But as your child grows and starts browsing the web, searching for things, and discovering new apps, Screen Time's gaps become obvious.

 Screen Time's Limit Adult Websites is supposed to block sexually explicit websites, but even that is unreliable.
 Parents have reported major adult sites getting through, while innocent sites like healthychildren.org get blocked by mistake.
-Apple doesn't say which sites are on its list, so you have no way to know what's covered.
+Apple does not say which sites are on its list, so you have no way to know what is covered.

-Screen Time gives you a weekly summary: "Your child used Safari for 2 hours."
+Not with Screen Time.
+It gives you a weekly summary: "Your child used Safari for 2 hours."
 That tells you almost nothing.

 ParentalEdge shows you: